chasefranks/chasefranks.github.io/_posts/2017-07-04-pipeline-as-code.md

 ## Blue Ocean

-Jenkins is heading in the right direction with their new UI called Blue Ocean.
+Jenkins is heading in the right direction with their new UI called [Blue Ocean](https://jenkins.io/doc/book/blueocean/).
 Pipelines are first class citizens in Blue Ocean, so let's create the pipeline described in our Jenkins file above from Blue Ocean.

 Click ***New Pipeline*** in the upper right corner, and bring up the Create Pipeline screen:

 ![create pipeline in Jenkins Blue Ocean](/images/create-pipeline-1.png)

 We're going to give it our Git repository.
-This code is not on Github at the moment, it is in a private Git server I'm running in my home lab with url ```ssh://git@gogs.home:10022/chase/mydiary.git```, so we choose the plain Git option and give it our repo url.
+This code is not on Github at the moment.
+It is in a private Git server I'm running in my home lab with url ```ssh://git@gogs.home:10022/chase/mydiary.git```, so we choose the plain Git option and give it our repo url.

 ![create pipeline in Jenkins Blue Ocean](/images/create-pipeline-2.png)